 In the city, every voice wants to say something.
 I was born in a small town; you walked out of the house, on the other side of the streets and you looked over a field of corn a farmer; shining golden in sun.
 I sometimes miss how few we were.
 How easily I was heard.
 Around the people that fled.

 Only the worst cases of Hillbilly really fear this parallel world of nonexistent silence, because they don’t get how a million crammed up moving parts can produce enough misery, that a whole country gets to talk about it the next morning.
 Other outsiders are trying to salvage the city, want to be considered the counterweight to the moral decay and a role model, to inspire people to pick up shovels and pickaxes for a better-shared future.
 The rural youth loves the concrete jungle anyway.
 It gives them a chance to get out.
 Few really hate the city and most just don’t give a shit about what it is producing, even though they will lose some bad words here and there about a recurring act of queuing.
 But those who don’t give a shit about her, those who live outside, don’t talk about the city if the joke has no point.
 At the only tavern in the village, they exchange stories.
 The best of the best.
-In the role of the protagonist mostly some poor migrant.
+In the role of the protagonist mostly some poor migrants.
 Those who didn’t laugh at it took it far too seriously.
 They started scolding each other about tolerance.

 “Yes, they are not all the same”, they always said, these cowards, but when they were particularly corrupt, they held some as pets, considered them as village mascots, and showed them off to other cities as an example of successful integration.
 They had never learned to laugh at themselves.
 Each of them could have taken the place of the brown-skinned one, each of the frightened race skeptics, each of the blaséed iced men.
 They just had to be born more unhappy, unlucky.
 They didn’t see that.
 They couldn’t see that.
 Yet they got it told all the time, but that has not much in common with understanding.
 Let yourself be beaten on the ground and give up your identity, your pride and outlook; just learn how to open your eyes and be surprised as you constantly see how everyone is willing to fuck up shamelessly before your eyes in their own sense of measure and remember: The city gave us a lot of experience in this respect.
 Witches who eat babies and drunk good-for-nothings who inject themselves H under bronze war hero monuments.
 It got normal, but only if you lived here.
 A jungle of vicious cunning late simian predators, who got their teeth pulled by their fellow hairless monkey friends.